dfop02/bundle_filter/README.md

 ## To-do

-New features that can be interesting to add
+New features that can be interesting to add if more users want too
 - Set config file to give freedom to user select which show up
 - Remove or simplify "Complete" final mensage
+- Add progress-bar to bundle install gem?

 ## Contributing